 Are there exceptions to the referral requirement?

-Without prescription or referral, a licensed physical therapist may perform an initial evaluation or consultation of a screening nature to determine the need for physical therapy and may perform the physical therapy.
+Without prescription or referral, a licensed PT may perform an initial evaluation or consultation of a screening nature to determine the need for physical therapy and may perform the physical therapy.

 The physical therapy and other services which may be performed without prescription or referral, include and are limited to the following: